jmfrancklab/pyspecdata/conda_upgrade.md

 and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.

+You may get
-small note from Alec: when I followed in exactly this order, I got [this error](https://github.com/conda/conda/issues/5448) when trying to open ipython, and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.
+[this error](https://github.com/conda/conda/issues/5448) when trying to open ipython, and needed to close the terminal window and open it again, then switch to py2 environment, in order for ipython to load.

 ## set up bash so it can switch environments